scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ### 3. Query the data store for the historical values of each measurement

-While scriptr.io's data store is not a relational databse, you still can build queries to retrieve your data, using a simple syntax that is rather close to SQL.
+While scriptr.io's data store is not a relational database, you still can build queries to retrieve your data, using a simple syntax that is rather close to SQL.

 Scriptr.io queries allow you to retrieve documents (or document excerpts) from your store, based on some criteria you provide.
 A query requires you to specify the following (at least):
 - the query expression (filtering criteria)